-Some Pistachio Butter flavour combinations you could try include: ( especially if making for a DIY holiday gift)
+Here are some pistachio butter flavour combinations you could try, especially if making for a DIY holiday gift:

 - To make a delicious, sinful pistachio spread you can mix some melted white chocolate into this spread.
 Alternatively, blend some white chocolate directly into the blender when making the pistachio butter, with some water.